6 Best Places to Get a Free Credit Score Check

 Furthermore, CreditWise by Capital One is more streamlined than many of the Credit Karma and Credit Sesame product offerings.

-It’s minimalist design allows you to quickly see your credit score (and what factors are affecting it), play with their credit score simulator, sign up for credit alerts, and easily view a slimmed-down version of your credit report.
+Its minimalist design allows you to quickly see your credit score (and what factors are affecting it), play with its credit score simulator, sign up for credit alerts, and easily view a slimmed-down version of your credit report.

 4. Credit Journey by Chase